gopoma/competitive-programming/known.md

 for (i = 1; i <= n; i++)
    for (int j = i; j <= n; j += i)
 ```

+* If you've got WA, `debug, don't blame the lib` >:v!

+* Think hard in paper, also implement sth